Anti-Filipino sentiment: United States

 The first documented incident occurred on New Year's Eve 1926, in Stockton, when Filipinos were stabbed and beaten.
 These anti-Filipino attacks increased with the Great Depression.
 Thus, the Stockton 1926 attack was not the last: in November 1927, Filipinos were attacked in Yakima Valley, Washington; in September 1928, Filipinos were attacked in Wenatchee Valley, Washington; in October 1929, Filipinos were attacked in Exeter, California; and in January 1930, Filipinos were attacked in Watsonville, California, during the Watsonville Riots, leading to the death of Fermin Tobera.
 In Stockton's Little Manila, the Filipino Federation of America building was bombed.
 In the context of these rising tensions, the government felt compelled to act.
 Firstly, at a regional level, as the state legislature of California declared Filipinos to be a threat to racial stability.
 Action at a national level followed in 1934, as Congress passed the Tydings-McDuffie Act.
 This paved the way for the later independence of the Philippines and effectively halted large-scale Filipino migration to the United States.

 World War II was a significant turning point for American views towards Filipinos.
 During the early period of the war, Filipinos were prohibited to join the army.
 However, in 1942, President Franklin Roosevelt allowed Filipinos to serve in the armed forces.
 During the war, many Filipinos fought with Americans in Asia and Europe, while some opted to be civilians involved in mobilization efforts.
-Filipinos earned acceptance and admiration by the end of the war.
 The United States recognized and affirmed the Filipinos' right to citizenship with the amended Nationality Act of 1940.
 Through the amendment, non-citizens who joined the military were given opportunity to attain citizenship.
 About ten thousand Filipinos became American citizens through the amendment.